Poll tax: France

 In France, a poll tax, the capitation of 1695, was first imposed by King Louis XIV in 1695 as a temporary measure to finance the War of the League of Augsburg, and thus repealed in 1699.
-It was resumed during the War of Spanish Succession and in 1704 set on a permanent basis, remaining until the end of the Ancien regime.
+It was resumed during the War of Spanish Succession and in 1704 set on a permanent basis, remaining until the end of the Ancien régime.

 Like the English poll tax, the French capitation tax was assessed on rank – for taxation persons, French society was divided in twenty-two "classes", with the Dauphin (a class by himself) paying 2,000 livres, princes of the blood paying 1,500 livres, and so on down to the lowest class, composed of day laborers and servants, who paid 1 livre each.
 The bulk of the common population was covered by four classes, paying 40, 30, 10 and 3 livres respectively.
 Unlike most other direct French taxes, nobles and clergy were not exempted from capitation taxes.
 It did, however, exempt the mendicant orders and the poor who contributed less than 40 sous.

 The French clergy managed to temporarily escape capitation assessment by promising to pay a total sum of 4 million livres per annum in 1695, and then obtained permanent exemption in 1709 with a lump sum payment of 24 million livres.
 The Pays d'états (Brittany, Burgundy, etc.) and many towns also escaped assessment by promising annual fixed payments.
 The nobles did not escape assessment, but they obtained the right to appoint their own capitation tax assessors, which allowed them to escape most of the burden (in one calculation, they escaped 7/8 of it).